The Essential Recordings of Verdi’s Otello

 Bonus

 Unfortunately, only excerpts of the 1951 live performance of Otello in Mexico City, conducted by Oliviero De Fabritiis and featuring Del Monaco, Taddei and Clara Petrella, were released.
 However, despite the poor sound quality, these are definitely worth a listen.
 All of the artists performed as if their lives depended on it.
 The duets between Del Monaco and Petrella are extremely passionate and intense, while those between Del Monaco and Taddei are brutal.
-It is a great document from the golden age of Italian opera, when passion, drama and spontaneity took precedence over everything else.
+It is a great document from the golden age of Italian opera, when passion, drama and spontaneity mattered more than technical perfection.
 This might not be for everyone, particularly those who are stuck with the vocal score and the composer’s notations.

 JOIN OUR TEAM?